When is the last time you took a selfie?

 Selfies are usually 100% surface value, and as the name would indicate, they are self-oriented.
 They don’t teach us anything.
 They don’t connect us to new or unfamiliar ideas.

 I’m not saying all of this to attack the selfie.
-However, I do think that we live in a selfie world, and it would be truly sad if that became the documentation that defined our culture.
+However, I do think that we live in a selfie world, and it would be truly sad if that became the documentation that defined our time culture.

 And that’s why we need art, and portraits in particular.
 Because, portraits–whether of someone else or ourselves–help us to make connections.
 Portraits show us how to connect with historical figures and movements, and they can even connect us with our own perception of others, or of ourselves (such as in Munch’s The Scream).
-When we study a portrait, we look for those connections I mentioned earlier–differences, similarities, challenges.
+When we study a portrait, or create one, we look for those connections I mentioned earlier–differences, similarities, challenges.